Multatuli: Marriages

-Multatuli married Everdine Hubertina van Wijnbergen on April 10, 1846.
+Multatuli married Everdine Hubertina van Wijnbergen on 10 April 1846.
 They had two children, their son Edu (born 1854) and their daughter Nonni (born 1857).
 Multatuli's relationship with Edu remained difficult throughout his life.

 Multatuli eventually separated from his wife, in large part due to his gambling addiction and related financial problems.
 She died in 1874 and Multatuli not long afterwards married Maria Hamminck Schepel.

 Legacy

 Multatuli was one of Sigmund Freud's favorite writers; his name heads a list of 'ten good books' that Freud drew up in 1907.
 Several other writers from different generations were appreciative of Multatuli, like Karl Marx, Anatole France, Willem Elsschot, Hermann Hesse, Thomas Mann, Heinrich Mann as well as Johanna van Gogh, and many first-wave feminists (suffragists).

 In June 2002, the Dutch Maatschappij der Nederlandse Letterkunde (Society of Dutch Literature) proclaimed Multatuli the most important Dutch writer of all time.

 The annual Multatuli Prize, a Dutch literary prize, is named in his honor.
 The literary award Woutertje Pieterse Prijs is named after the character Woutertje Pieterse in Multatuli's De geschiedenis van Woutertje Pieterse.

 The Multatuli Museum is located in Amsterdam at Korsjespoortsteeg 20, where Eduard Douwes Dekker was born.
 Another Multatuli Museum was opened on 11 February 2018 in Rangkasbitung, Lebak Regency in the province of Banten, Indonesia.
+Multatuli was cremated in Gotha.
+His ashes were later brought to the cemetery and crematorium Westerveld in Driehuis.
+His wife Tine is buried in the Protestant section of the San Michele cemetery.